-Tier 1 is for salmon stocks that have reliable estimates of annual spawning escapements and stockspecific harvests.
-Stocks assigned to Tier 1 also have data that is of high quality and complete reliable estimates of the spawner-recruit relationship, thereby enabling the estimation of S{MSY} and associated parameter estimates, or other approaches (e.g., yield analyses), to inform spawning escapement goals; age estimates for harvest and escapement components; and, preseason forecasts of total run size.
+Tier 1 is for salmon stocks that have reliable estimates of annual spawning escapements and stock-specific harvests.
+Stocks assigned to Tier 1 also have data that is of high quality and complete that have reliable estimates of the spawner-recruit relationship, thereby enabling the estimation of $S{MSY}$ and associated parameter estimates, or other approaches (e.g., yield analyses), to inform spawning escapement goals; age estimates for harvest and escapement components; and, preseason forecasts of total run size.

-The FMP, Tables 2, and the text below provide description and equations for proposed calculations of MSST, MFMT, F{EEZ} , F{OFL} , OFL, ABC, and ACL for Tier 1 stocks.
+The FMP, Tables 2, and the text below provide description and equations for the calculations of MSST, MFMT, FEEZ, FOFL, OFL, ABC, and ACL for Tier 1 stocks.

-For Tier 1, MSST and a rule for defining overfishing based on comparing the stock-specific fishing mortality rate in the EEZ (F{EEZ}) with MFMT are established.
+For Tier 1, MSST and a rule for defining overfishing based on comparing the stock-specific fishing mortality rate in the EEZ ( $F{EEZ}$ ) with MFMT are established.
 The MFMT reference point is established based on potential yield available to fisheries in the EEZ after accounting for required spawning escapement and harvest of exploited salmon stocks in non-EEZ (State managed) fisheries.
-For this tier, overfishing is assessed with postseason estimates and deemed to occur if F{EEZ} exceeds MFMT.
+For this tier, overfishing is assessed with postseason estimates and deemed to occur if $F{EEZ}$ exceeds MFMT.
 As described in the FMP, SDC are established based on estimates of harvest and escapement across the most recent generation.
 For example, for sockeye salmon, the generation time is the most recent 5 years.

-Preseason harvest estimates: The NOAA SAFE Team recommends to the SSC that the preseason estimate of likely harvests in State waters in the coming fishing season be based on an autoregressive integrated moving average (ARIMA) model of past state harvest rates using the auto.arima R package to identify the optimal combination of AR and MA lags.
-The potential harvest rate in the EEZ (F{EEZ}) in the upcoming season can then be estimated by subtracting expected State harvest from the forecasted run size (minus the escapement goal) and dividing by the total forecasted run size.
+Preseason harvest estimates: The NMFS SAFE Team recommends to the SSC that the preseason estimate of likely harvests in State waters in the coming fishing season be based on an autoregressive integrated moving average (ARIMA) model of past State harvest rates using the auto.arima R package to identify the optimal combination of AR and MA lags.
+The potential harvest rate in the EEZ (FEEZ) in the upcoming season can then be estimated by subtracting expected State harvest from the forecasted run size (minus the escapement goal) and dividing by the total forecasted run size.
 At the discretion of the SSC, future SAFE analyses can compare other approaches (e.g., a 'default' AR-1) with the model selected by the auto.arima() function or other alternatives, as well as the retrospective accuracy (and resulting buffer factor) of each method used to inform SAFE recommendations.

-OFL{PRE} .
+OFLPRE.
 The preseason OFL in the EEZ is the estimated maximum harvest that could occur in the EEZ during a single season while still meeting the spawning escapement target and allowing for harvests in other fisheries.
-The preseason OFL is calculated from the preseason total run size forecast and accounts for likely harvests in other fisheries (i.e. those occurring in State waters) and the point estimate of S{MSY}.
-OFL{PRE}(EEZ) = Total run size{PRE} - (escapement target) - (non-EEZ harvest estimate).
+The preseason OFL is calculated from the preseason total run size forecast and accounts for likely harvests in other fisheries (i.e. those occurring in State waters) and the point estimate of $S{MSY}$ .
+OFLPRE(EEZ) = Total run sizePRE - (escapement target) - (non-EEZ harvest estimate).

-ABC{PRE}: Similar to the OFL, the preseason ABC represents predicted potential yield in the EEZ for the coming fishing season..
+ABCPRE: Similar to the OFL, the preseason ABC represents predicted potential yield in the EEZ for the coming fishing season.
 The sources of uncertainty in the current model include the error in one-year-ahead forecasts of run size and non-EEZ harvests.